 While Conway arrived at this creative epiphany on his own, he places great value on others who were profoundly influential.
 I ask him about the impact of working with three outstanding choreographers: Mats Ek, Jiri Kylian, and Alonzo King.

 “In working with Mats, repetiteurs would set or stage the work first, and once it was in place, Mats came to give us the story, the inspiration, the ‘juice,’ and it was fascinating.
 I loved his sense of the theatrical, but also the minimalism, modernity, and the energy he brought–coming in and doing double tours, gravitating to the gym area of the studio, chinning on the bars.
 I discovered that I was working with a creator putting out so much positive energy, who had such a grasp of history, art, theater, and storytelling.
-As a contemporary dancer, it was great fun to do a classic like his “Swan Lake,” but in a style that I wanted to do it.
+As a contemporary dancer, it was great fun to do a classic like his “Sleeping Beauty,” but in a style that I wanted to do it.

 “In Jiri Kylian, there was an undercurrent of fire.
 You would catch it in the building of a work that was magical but effortless in its aspect.”
 Conway recalls an encouraging Kylian, who “worked away to bring out the beauty in the movement, where underneath a surface calm, the audience would discover—not the ‘You’re so beautiful!’—but beauty in the grittiness, clever tricks, and sly humor.”